bizweekgraphics/swoopyarrows/README.md

 Get or set the angle which the arc of the arrow will subtend.
   - 90 for a gentle arc, 180 for a bigger swoop.
-  - beyond 180, it gets gentler again, because of the way SVG computes arc.
+  - Beyond 180, it gets gentler again, because of the way SVG computes arc.
-  - pass 0 or 360 for a straight arrow.
+  - Pass 0 or 360 for a straight arrow.

 <a href="#clockwise" name="clockwise">#</a> swoopyArrow.**clockwise**([*boolean*])

 Get or set boolean determining whether arrow will swoop clockwise (true) or counterclockwise (false).

 ---

+Welp, that's it for now!

 > Swoopy arrows have been in use since Egyptian hieroglyphics.
 They belong to [no one](https://github.com/bizweekgraphics/swoopyarrows/blob/master/LICENSE) ↪↺↷⟲⤣⤥⤴⤵⤶⤷⤹⤳⤻⤿⤺